The abilities of someone with dementia keep reducing as dementia gets worse. Care has to be continually adjusted

 Most dementia care discussions assume that the persons with dementia are retired and frail, and that such persons do not have many responsibilities.
 But younger persons with dementia are leading active lives, doing work, and handling many responsibilities.
 When they start facing dementia problems, they and the family have to also see how to reduce the work the person was doing, or hand it over/ close it.
 Above in this page, the discussion has covered care areas based on the dementia stage.
-For young onset persons , you also have to pay attention to some more things because the persons are young and active.
+For younger onset persons , you also have to pay attention to some more things because the persons are young and active.

-If you have to support someone with young-onset dementia, please see the page: Plan care for younger persons with dementia.
+If you have to support someone with younger onset dementia, please see the page: Plan care for younger persons with dementia.

 Caregivers are so busy helping the person with dementia that they often forget to take care of themselves.
 They keep working harder and harder and try to do all the work.
 Then the dementia gets worse and they are doing the work almost full time.
 They get physically, mentally, and emotionally tired.
 But they are not able to take breaks.
 They are confined to home.
 They get isolated from their friends and social circles.
 Because they are tired and overwhelmed, they don’t have the energy for the additional effort to take care of themselves.
 Persons around them may not know they need support.
 They may not know how to help.

 As a caregiver, you must plan for self-care as early as possible, before you start getting tired and overwhelmed.
 Understand your role and how it will increase when the dementia gets worse.
 Think of what you have to set up for your self-care later.
 Planning for your own health and happiness is as important as planning care for the person with dementia.
 Tips on what you can do for this are discussed in detail in some other pages (links in the See also below).

 Resources/ references from Dementia Care Notes and related sites.